How it works

 Stage 3

-• Evaluate options against your specific constraints
+• Evaluate options against your specific constraints and organisational realities

 Stage 4